Skip to main content

 The dog in training may be a dog actually in training or in foster care with a view to its future training.

-Dogs in training are not yet fully recognized by the courts as a means of palliating a disability.
 Access to public places and transport, to work or leisure areas and to the home of the person in charge of training the dog could be conditional on an assessment of the situation.

 That said, because people with a disability will benefit from the training, you are encouraged to allow these dogs in public places.